bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 That's one thing you can do, but then can you trust the checksum that you downloaded?
 I don't know, because whoever hacked the site might have also hacked the checksum.
 So then what you do is you sign the checksum.
-So, for example, a well-known person, in this case, Vladimir [inaudible 00:10:19], he signs the checksum with a signature, with a key, with a PGP key that's publicly known.
+So, for example, a well-known person, in this case, Wladimir van der Laan, he signs the checksum with a signature, with a key, with a PGP key that's publicly known.
 It's been the same for 10 years.
 So then at least you have something to check.

 Aaron van Wirdum:

 Okay.
-So how does Vladimir know that the binaries he got actually reflects the open source code from the GIT?
+So how does Wladimir know that the binaries he got actually reflects the open source code from the GIT?

 Sjors Provoost: